t27/carla-scenic-data-collector/README.md

     - The data will be stored in the relevant recording folders
 3. We can now proceed to use this scenario level data for the modelling tasks

+# About the anomalous scenarios

+1. Debris Avoidance
+2. Oncoming Car
+3. Traffic Light Violation
+4. Speed Limit Violation
 # Modelling Approaches

 We include 2 ways to use the data collected in models.
 The modelling code also includes the data preparation steps.
-Also, the data preparation code(`generate_agent_maps.py` and `generate_segment_trajectories.py`) currently assumes a set of conventions on the filenames for the recording files.
+Also, the data preparation code(`generate_agent_maps.py` and `generate_segment_trajectories.py`) is used in various steps of the modelling.
+Both the following modelling tasks have some prerequisites on the data, which are described in detail in the modelling subfolder.
+[Modelling Readme](./modelling/)

 ## Random Forest Based Frame Classifier